QuantumRangers-SE-Team-10/lasertech-backend/README.md

 - If your internet connection get disconnected while Docker download the image, re-run the command ```sudo docker compose up```
 ## Addtional Info
 - The Backend is running at localhost:8080
-- The PostgreSQL database is running on port 5432, you can try to connect to it with the credential in the docker compose file.
+- The pre-migrated PostgreSQL database is running on port 5432, you can try to connect to it with the credential in the docker compose file.

 ## Docker installation instruction